sarahcstringer/grpc-workshop/01-chat/README.md

 This `context` object contains information about the `peer`, or the client that sent the request.
 You can use `context.peer()` to get a unique address for that client, and store that information along with the username.

+### Example solution

+As with the first feature, there are many ways to approach this feature.
+One possible solution is in [`solutions/02-direct-message`](https://github.com/sarahcstringer/grpc-workshop/tree/master/01-chat/solutions/02-direct-message).

+## Futher improvements: Enums and status codes

+One further improvement that could be made to the `AddUser` feature would be a specific list of status codes that can be sent back from a server, depending on whether a username is taken or not.
+This way, the client does not need to check for a specific string, and can rely on a stable, codified Status Code object.

+Check out [`Enumerations`](https://developers.google.com/protocol-buffers/docs/proto#enum) in protocol buffers, and add an `enum` for Status Code.
+This way, when a client sends a request to add a user, the server will send back either a code for ADDED or a code for NOT_ADDED.

+### Example solution

+Take a look at [`solutions/03-status-code`](https://github.com/sarahcstringer/grpc-workshop/tree/master/01-chat/solutions/03-status-code) for one potential solution.